September 11, 2024

 During peak swimming season, you are generally advised to shock your pool once per week.
 However, more shocks may be required after heavy use, storms, or apparent algae.

-Can I swim immediately after shocking the pool?
+Can you swim 12 hours after shocking pool?

 How do I know if my pool needs shocking?